netgen/local-development-setup/nginx/README.md

 ## 5 Install websites

 Now you can install websites provided in `websites` directory in the root of the repository.
-Websites will be located in `/var/www` directory While Ubuntu has the it already, on MacOS you need to generate it first:
+Websites will be located in `/var/www` directory.
+While this folder already exists on Ubuntu, on MacOS you need to generate it first:

 ```console
 sudo mkdir /var/www